 As long as the log message ends in a

-}, your JSON object will be parsed, even if the JSON object does not span the entire message.
+}, your last JSON object in the log message will be parsed, even if the JSON object does not span the entire message.
 If do not want your JSON object to be parsed, you can simply append an additional character after the ending

 } such as